 But not establishing a close, professional relationship inhibits the free flow of communication.
 A supervisor’s job is much easier if they know that employees will openly share ideas, problems, and information.

-It’s important to strike a happy medium.
+It’s important to find a happy medium and operate within it.
 Placing the focus on building rapport creates the perfect balance.

 What Exactly is Rapport?